It was late May, early in the afternoon. An overcast, cloudy sky diffused the sunlight from above.

-At the end of my hike, just before reaching the parking lot, a circular handicapped-accessible boardwalk follows along the lake shore built over a very wet, marshy area.
+Just before reaching the parking lot, the hiking trail joins with a circular handicapped-accessible boardwalk.
+This boardwalk follows along the lake shore and is built over a very wet, marshy area.
 This particular location is a great birding area during the spring and fall migrations.

-As I came to the start of the boardwalk – even though I’ve walked over this for years – the curve of the walkway caught my attention.
-With the overcast sky, the diffused overhead lighting provided an even distribution of light without “burning out” the boardwalk.
+As I came to the start of the boardwalk – even though I’ve walked over this for years and never noticed it – the curve of the walkway caught my attention.
+The diffused sunlight was balanced along the walkway.

 Why create this image?